-Our most popular payment method is with a Personal Account.
-Every 28 days we will send you a statement and a payment slip by post.
+Our most popular payment method is with a Personal Credit Account.
+Every 28 days we will send you a statement.
 The terms applying to the credit we provide are detailed below

-This agreement provides an ongoing credit account on the terms set out below and has no fixed duration and will continue until ended by you or us in accordance with these terms.
+Credit Agreement Terms This agreement provides an open-ended personal credit account on the terms set out below.
+It has no fixed duration and will continue until ended by you or us in accordance with these terms.

-We will set your credit limit from time to time and will give you notice of it in writing.
+Credit Limit We will set your credit limit from time to time and give you notice of it in writing.
 You can reduce your credit limit or refuse an increase (in whole or in part) at any time by contacting us.
-You can draw credit by using your account to place orders through or with us to buy goods and services up to your credit limit.
-For more expensive purchases we reserve the right to limit the amount of the purchase that may be charged to your account.
+You can draw credit by using your account to place orders through us or with us to buy goods and services up to your credit limit.

 If you buy goods and services using your account and pay for them in full before the due date shown on the first statement we send to you, after the transaction has been added to your account, we will not charge interest on those items.
 If you choose not to pay in full before the due date, we will charge interest from the date we added the goods to your account.
 We will then calculate interest each period on the opening balance of your statement.
 This means that when we calculate interest we ignore any payments we receive during that period.
-If you buy and return an item and both transactions appear on the same statement, we will not charge interest for that purchase.
+If you buy and return an item and both transactions appear on the same statement, we will not charge interest on that purchase.

-We may vary the interest rate (or other provisions of this agreement) giving you at least 21 days written notice – see condition 11.
+We may vary the interest rate (or other parts of this agreement) giving you at least 30 days’ written notice – see section 17.

 - You repay the whole amount (including interest) in 12 equal monthly instalments.